viviandotdev/ObsidianVault/+ Encounters/Finite vs infinite games.md

 **Example**
 In the reflection video by the sublime founder[[2025 Founder Recap State of Sublime]], she discusses how ==most start-ups have an **exit strategy**, they build a product so that eventually it can be bought out by one of the big tech companies.==

-I knew I was getting somewhere when I began losing interest in the beginning and ending of things